Take a Tour of the Raw & Well Calculator

 While we use the NRC standard \( \text{RER} = 70 \times (\text{BW}_{\text{kg}})^{0.75} \) as our biological baseline, we don’t stop there.
 Our engine stacks your dog’s activity levels and genetic predispositions to calculate a Daily Energy Requirement (DER).
 We handle the complex math so you can focus on the bowl.

-See the 8-point clinical math →
+See the 8-point profile math →

 Step 2: Your Calibrated Daily Targets